Here's the latest instalment of our football rankings.

 The Ernesiders conceded a whopping 1-40 in their two championship outings this summer and last month's defeat to Armagh would see Pete McGrath eventually resigning his managerial post, having originally indicated that he was staying at the helm.
-They moved quickly to appoint Rory Gallagher and will hope for better fortunes in 2018.
+They'll be hoping that a new man in charge can bring better fortunes in 2018.

 24. LAOIS (no change)

 Crushed by Kildare in Leinster, things went from bad to worse for Peter Creddon's men in the qualifiers after only edging by Wicklow in Round 1A.
 In the end, 10 points separated themselves and Clare in Portlaoise on July 1.
 Certain club delegates called for Creedon to stand down and he duly handed in his notice shortly afterwards.